wgohome/plants-pipeline/README.md

 By [**NTU Plants Systems Biology and Evolution Laboratory**](https://www.plant.tools)

-This repository is found in [this Github Repository](https://github.com/wirriamm/plants-pipeline).
+This repository is found in [this Github Repository](https://github.com/wirriamm/plants-pipeline), with an accompanying paper found [here (preprint version)](https://www.biorxiv.org/content/10.1101/2021.01.23.427930v1.full).
 Do create pull requests for issues/bugs and feature requests.
 [Contact me](mailto:will0046@e.ntu.edu.sg) for feedback or reporting bugs.

 # Guides